 About the Monitor

 We will continue to build on this foundation to provide an ever-richer understanding of our communities and their cultural engagement.
-Importantly, this research is focussed on the whole of the UK public and will track and explore their behaviours, attitude and intentions throughout the crisis, running in a series of waves of nationally representative panel surveys well into 2022.
-It doesn’t only focus on a particular moment in time, or a specific artform, or only ‘core’ audiences, or those on mailing lists.
+Importantly, this research is focussed on the whole of the UK public and will track and explore their behaviours, attitude and intentions throughout and beyond the crisis, running in a series of further waves of nationally representative panel surveys well into 2022.